-After a sweaty workout, the body often feels heavy, the muscles sore and the brain... well, rather mushy.
-We stretch a bit, maybe drink a protein shake, and tell ourselves that "it'll be fine until tomorrow".
+After a strenuous workout, the body often feels heavy, the muscles sore, and the brain... well, quite foggy.
+We stretch a bit, perhaps drink a protein shake, and tell ourselves that "it'll be okay tomorrow."

-But what if you could do something that actually help your body recover faster - for real?
+But what if you could do something that actually helps your body recover faster – for real?

 Why ice baths after exercise?

-Exercise breaks down the body.
+Training breaks down the body.
 It may sound crazy, but it's true.
 Muscles are torn, small inflammations occur, and the body is put under stress.
-That's how we get stronger - by rebuilding the body, a little better each time.
+That's how we get stronger – by the body rebuilding itself, a little better each time.

 But that process requires something that many of us miss: